 How to Stop Slicing the Golf Ball for Better Golf?

-The overall best way to stop slicing the golf ball is to perform repetitive, but effective drills that over time will iron out the slicing problems that cause you to hit the ball off target.
+Overall, the best way to stop slicing the golf ball is to perform repetitive but effective drills that will iron out the slicing problems that cause you to hit the ball off target.
 These drills are labeled as Backward Loop-Swing, Lift and Turn, Arm Swing and Turn and Release.

 We have a simple but detailed explanation for all these drills below but let’s first take a look at why you might be slicing the ball off the tee.